Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: The Proposed Diffusion-GLAT

-For the generative transitions, we propose residual glancing to modify the selection strategy for glancing tokens to facilitate effective token sampling.
-Since the input captures part of the modalities, the model can only learn the part that are not corrected captured in the input.
-Thus, we utilize $\hat{Y}_{t}$ to schedule the modality learning, and modify the glancing sampling to only sampling $S_{t-1}$ tokens that are different between $\hat{Y}_t$ and $Y_{t-1}^*$:
+Besides layer-wise glancing, we propose to modify the scope for selecting glancing tokens as in Figure~\ref{fig:RGS_details}.
+Since the input captures part of the modalities, the model can learn only the remaining part that are not correctly captured in the input.
+Thus, we utilize $\hat{\bm{y}}_{t}$ to schedule the learning, and modify the glancing sampling to only sampling $S_{t-1}$ tokens that are different between $\hat{\bm{y}}_t$ and $\tilde{\bm{y}}_{t-1}$:

-Thus, we randomly sample $Y_{t-1}^{*RGS}$ from $Y_{t-1}^*$ with the operation $\mathbb{GS}_{t-1}$.
-As we sample the tokens that have not been captured by previous transitions, the glancing training also divides the modalities to be learned in different transitions, which we find empirically effective in extensive experiments.
-Besides, to narrow the gap between $H_{t-1}$ and $Y_{t-1}$ for subsequent computation of $p_\theta^{RGS}$, we propose glancing schedule to fuse part of $Y^{*RGS}_{t-1}$ into $H_{t}$ to compute $H_{t-1}$, and reduce the fusion amount of $Y^{*RGS}_{t-1}$ gradually.
-Different from computing the loss $L_{t-1}^\text{RGS}$ with the residual glancing sampling, the glancing schedule aims to close the gap between $H_{t-1}$ and $Y_{t-1}$ for the next transition $p_\theta(Y_{t-2}|Y_{t-1},Y_0)$.
-Specifically, the glancing schedule uses fewer glancing tokens than that of $H_t^{RGS}$ and the number of tokens glancing schedule is computed by: $\mu S_{t-1}$, where $\mu$ is a hyper-parameter.